galaktor/raph.es/content/cv.md

 I've been on both ends of the interview process and frankly, I'm not a fan tuning CVs to game recruitment algorithms.
 Instead, I offer an honest human-readable account of my experience and work ethics.

 So in the case that you are a human who is genuinely looking for a talented, passionate and creative addition to their engineering team, please take a few minutes to read on.
-I think it's only fair considering how much time and effort a candidate is expected to go to before things get interesting.
-Five minutes spent reading this now helps ensure that follow-up effort is worthwhile for both sides.

 ### Note
 This is a public web page.
 To protect the innocent, I've omitted some details below.
 More information, references and a 'traditional' style CV are available upon request.